MBA+ PROGRAM OVERVIEW

 i.
 “X” Area Elective Courses 4-6 credits

-"X" Areas may include financial technology, sustainability, AI, smart manufacturing, advanced materials, biomedicine, etc. Students should identify one ore more non-business area “X” and take related courses, subject to approval by the Academic Director.
+"X" Areas may include AI, financial technology, sustainability, smart manufacturing, advanced materials, biomedicine, and microelectronics, etc. Students should identify several non-business areas “X” and take related courses, subject to approval by the Academic Director.

 ii.
 Other Elective Courses 2-4 credits